 Electric Car External Chargers Explained

 The first step is understanding what electric car charging is.
 An electric car charger can mean two different things, one being called an onboard charger and the other an external charger.
 For this article, we will focus on the external charger.
 An external charger can also be called electric vehicle supply equipment.
-The external charger takes AC electricity and converts it to DC power, stored in your car battery.
-Each external electric car charger can provide so many kilowatts per hour of electricity.
+The external charger converts AC electricity to DC power, which is stored in your car battery.
+Each external electric car charger can provide so many kilowatts per hour.

 EV Charging at a Glance